Vitamin C for preventing and treating tetanus

 Effect on case fatality rate

-We identified one controlled trial that examined the effects of 1 g/day vitamin C given intravenously for patients with tetanus (Jahan 1984).
-At recruitment, the participants were stratified into two age groups and the results were reported by the age group.
+We identified one controlled trial that examined the effects of 1 g/day vitamin C given intravenously for tetanus patients (Jahan 1984).
+At recruitment, the tetanus patients were stratified into two age groups and the results were reported by the age groups.
+Since one of the 2 × 2 table cells was empty among the younger patients, in Figure 1 we present the effect estimates for OR by using the Peto-method.

 Heterogeneity between the subgroups

-We found strong evidence of heterogeneity in the effect of vitamin C between the young and old patients.
-The RevMan gives the I2 value 90% indicating a high level of heterogeneity.
-Vitamin C had a greater effect in the younger participants.
-The authors of the Jahan 1984 trial reported the results of the age groups separately and they did not combine the results.
-We did not pool the age strata because of the high level of heterogeneity.
+We found strong evidence of heterogeneity in the effect of vitamin C between the young and old patients with P = 0.01 for the test of heterogeneity over the two age groups.
+The I2 value of 85% indicates a high level of heterogeneity.
+The authors of the Jahan 1984 trial reported the results of the age groups separately.
+We did not calculate a pooled vitamin C effect because of the high level of heterogeneity.

 Sensitivity analysis based on the rejection of trials with lower methodological quality was not possible because we identified only one trial.